maxgmarin/AC209a_FinalProject_EEM/index.md

 <br>
 ![TestPlot](images/Picture_10.png)
 <br>
 Next, I used a logistic regression classifier to classify tracks as coming from either of the two playlists.
-The logistic regression classifier performed perfectly differentiating latin pop songs from piano music.
+The logistic regression classifier performed perfectly differentiating latin pop songs from piano music (Test Accuracy = 100%).
 <br>
 ![TestPlot](images/Picture_11.png)
 <br>